 What is Colon?

 The colon is the last part of the digestive system in most vertebrates.
-It extracts water and salt from solid wastes before they are eliminated from the body and is the site unlike the small intestine, the colon does not play a major role in absorption of foods and nutrients.
-However, the colon does absorb water, sodium and some fat soluble vitamins.
+It extracts water and salt from solid wastes before they are eliminated from the body and is the site unlike the small intestine, the colon does not play a major role in the absorption of foods and nutrients.
+However, the colon does absorb water, sodium, and some fat-soluble vitamins.

 colorectal, or colon cancer is cancer that starts in the large intestine (colon) or the rectum (end of the colon).

 - If you are African American of eastern European descent

 - If you eat a lot of red or processed meats

 - If you have colorectal polyps

 - If you have inflammatory bowel disease (Crohn’s disease or ulcerative colitis)